zwang695/alexa-skills-list/skills/B01E9HYFIC/README.md

 Trying a recipe will create a new current Recipe page and an Ingredients and Instructions list.

-To navigate and hear ingredients or instructions list items use the GET voice command.?
+To navigate and hear ingredients or instructions list items use the GET voice command.

-VOICE COMMANDS?
+VOICE COMMANDS
 Updated: 5/17/2016

 --------------------------------------